Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you allow the cleanser to sit on makeup for a few moments, it will simplify removing it.

 If you prefer to cleanse with cotton pads, try micellar water instead of the gel cleanser.
 It will clean makeup without the need for rinsing and is really safe to use.

 Simple’s gel cleanser is also non-drying.
 It’s free of alcohol, soap, phthalates, and parabens.
-It doesn’t have any artificial coloring or fragrance, either.
+This soap-free wash doesn’t have any artificial coloring or fragrance, either.

 For the price, it’s everything you could want in a pregnancy-safe face wash.